 NRG is a global leader in the production of medical isotopes

 In the Molybdenum Production Facility (MPF), molybdenum-99 is extracted from irradiated targets.
-The molybdenum-99 is held in a special container (a 'generator') that is used in hospitals to 'draw off' technetium-99m.
+This is a physical-chemical proces, developed and performed by Curium.
+A so called 'generator' is loaded with molybdenum-99, which is used in hospitals to 'draw off' technetium-99m.
 The molybdenum-99 decays with a half-life of around 66 hours into technetium-99m, which is then used to make scans (SPECT, Single Photon Emission Computed Tomography) of patients.

 In the Jaap Goedkoop Laboratory (JGL), our staff studies the development of new nuclear medicines to treat patients.
 Solutions for radioactive waste are also sought in this laboratory.
 By carrying out extra irradiations of radioactive waste, we reduce the amount of waste in the long term.
 The life span of radioactive waste can be significantly shortened.
 The laboratory uses advanced instruments which can detect the changes in the properties of materials used for nuclear reactors, in order to assess the effects of ageing.